Citadel-Station-13/CitadelLore/wiki/Timeline.md

 and the history of the [Virgo Orbital Research Establishment](/wiki/Virgo_Orbital_Research_Establishment "wikilink").

-It is mostly feature complete, but will be added upon or slightly revised.
+It is mostly feature complete, but will be added upon or minorly revised.

 The history of the **Space Station 13** universe is (obviously) not